The Corporate Tax Planning Law Review: United Kingdom

 Diverted profits tax

-In 2015, the UK introduced the diverted profits tax (DPT) – which is intended to protect the UK tax base from artificial profit-shifting.
+In 2015, the UK introduced the diverted profits tax (DPT), which aims to protect the UK tax base from artificial profit-shifting.
 It has two main targets: where there is a substantial UK operation but sales to UK customers are made by a non-UK affiliate in such a way that the UK operation is not a PE of that non-UK affiliate; and where the UK operation makes deductible payments (e.g., royalties for IP) to a non-UK affiliate and these are taxed at less than 80 per cent of the rate of UK corporation tax.
-As a deterrent, the DPT rate is 25 per cent, compared to the headline corporation tax rate of 19 per cent.
+As a deterrent, the DPT rate is 25 per cent, compared with the headline corporation tax rate of 19 per cent.
+The DPT rate will increase to 31 per cent from April 2023, reflecting the increase in the headline corporation tax rate.
 In practice, most DPT cases are resolved through transfer pricing adjustments, rather than through a DPT charge.

 v Third-party transactions

 Because of the SSE on the disposal of shares in trading companies, sellers of businesses typically prefer to sell shares in the target rather than selling assets.

 Gains arising from the disposal of shares in a UK company by a non-UK resident are generally not subject to UK corporation tax, subject to certain anti-avoidance rules.
 In particular, since 2019, gains made by non-UK residents on the direct or indirect disposal of interests in UK real estate are subject to tax.
 Subject to limited exceptions, gains arising from disposals of shares in entities that derive at least 75 per cent of their value from UK land, where the person making the disposal holds a substantial indirect interest in the land (generally at least 25 per cent), are taxed.

 Separately, special rules apply to disposals by non-residents of shares in companies that hold petroleum production licences for the UK North Sea.